NudgeBell

 1. NudgeBell

 The WhatsApp message includes a unique link you tap to acknowledge the reminder.
 Once you do, the chain stops completely.
 No follow-ups, no noise.
-It only keeps going if you genuinely did not respond.
+It only keeps escalating if you genuinely did not respond.

 Setup takes under two minutes per reminder.
 You set the message, the date and time, and which channels fire in what order.
 Recurring reminders work the same way, repeating the full chain on whatever schedule you set.
+Everything runs in the cloud, so your phone does not need to be on.

 2. WaRemind